-Though they are not as vulnerable to weathering as wood, they still require the same primer coat and two coats of paint, both sides and all four edges.
+Though they are not as vulnerable to weathering as wood, they still require the same primer coat and two coats of paint, on both sides and all four edges.
 This should be applied within seven days of receiving the door.
-Some manufactures give the option of custom colors applied in the factory, where they are baked into the finish for excellent protection.
+Some manufacturers give the option of custom colors applied in the factory, where they are baked into the finish for excellent protection.
 As with wood doors, watch for fading, cracking or peeling, or uneven coloration.
 Near the coast, watch for salt corrosion and rust.

 We know you take pride in your home and understand that the condition of your garage door is a huge part of your curb appeal.
 As with any home maintenance, keeping an attentive eye on the door’s condition pays off in the long run.
 Remember ADS Automatic Door Specialists offers an economical annual inspection and tune-up package, where you will have a professional’s eyes to monitor details you might miss.
 Call us with any questions you may have… whether you are touching up a bad spot or looking at installing a brand-new garage door system.